 9. Speedy toast

 Great when you don't have much time in the morning.
-Simply select a whole quality bread and top it something quick and easy.
+Simply select a whole quality bread and add a protein/fat-rich topping.
 A lot of people enquire over what bread to use - quality/organic is always best (less additives, processed veggie oils), otherwise look for a loaf that's grainy, and if you feel better eating a gluten-free or paleo loaf (made of lots of seeds and nuts), go for it.
 Sourdough is lovely option.
 Here are some ideas for toppings:

 - Smoked salmon with avocado or cream cheese